 - If you are seeking a state required teaching certification or certificate program you must complete the requirements within 130% of the time frame for the certification.
 An advisor’s plan of study is required to be on file in Financial Aid for all students pursuing course work toward a certification.
 You must follow this plan.
 Therefore, if the plan of study calls for an additional 24 hours of study, financial aid will be available for no more than 31 hours of credit.
 You must maintain a 2.0 on all course work and must complete at least 67% of all courses attempted.
 If you do not follow your degree plan or you exceed 130% of the second degree, your financial aid will be placed on MAX.
 No further aid will be available.

-If at the end of a semester of enrollment, your completion rate is lower than 67% and/or your Athens State GPA falls below 2.0, your status will be WARNING.
+If at the end of a semester of enrollment, your completion rate is lower than 67% and/or your cumulative GPA falls below 2.00, your status will be WARNING.
 (See information below regarding WARNING status.)
 If at the end of your WARNING semester you fail to regain compliance with SAP, your status will be SUSPENDED.
+(See information below regarding how to appeal a SUSPENDED status.)

 Student Appeals/Reinstatement Process